pheebcodes/personal-site/content/index.md

 previously i worked at glitch building the code editor and other developer tools, and before that i was architecting a new website in react for autozone.

-trans rights are human rights, black lives matter, and fascism is a loser ideology.
+trans rights are human rights, black lives matter, abortion is healthcare, and fascism is a loser ideology.